Pike and shot: Ratios

 In 1618–1629, the pike to shot ratio fluctuated between 1 and 2 muskets per pike for various Western European armies.
 1631–1632 saw an increased proportion of firearms, with some formations being more than 80% gunmen.
 The standard in the Imperial Army of the Holy Roman Empire in 1641 was 66% muskets and 33% pikes.
 As pike-on-pike clashes became less common in field battles, so did armor.
 By 1660, body armor had mostly disappeared in pike and shot formations; the pikes themselves had also shortened, from 18 feet to 13 feet.
+Brandenburg-Prussia was still issuing armor to its pikemen as late as 1674.

 During the English Civil Wars (1642–1651), both sides preferred 2 guns to 1 pike, though this ratio was flexible.

+A standard Dutch infantry company of 100 men in 1671, just prior to the Franco-Dutch War, was provided with 62 muskets, 34 pikes (and sets of armor), 2 halberds (for the company's sergeants) and 2 drums.

 At the 1683 Battle of Vienna, the Imperial Army had set its infantry companies at 61% firearms, 33% pikes, and 6% shieldmen.
 The English army of the Nine Years War in the 1690s still had 2 muskets for every pike.
 Meanwhile, by 1687, the French army's ratio was set at 75–80% muskets and 20–25% pikes.

 At the start of the Great Northern War in 1700, Russian line infantry companies were 83% muskets and 17% pikes.
 The musketeers were initially equipped with sword-like plug bayonets; they did not fully switch to socket bayonets until 1709.
 A Swedish infantry company at the start of the war consisted of 66% muskets and 33% pikes.
 While they all carried swords, Swedish musketeers were not completely equipped with bayonets until 1704.

 The rapidly rising percentage of firearms spurred by pike-and-shot battles, until reaching near-100% by the 18th century, was generally not mirrored in non-European countries that did not adopt such tactics.
 Nor was the proliferation of the flintlock; matchlocks remained the most common firearms in India, China, and Southeast Asia until about the mid-19th century due to being far less complicated to manufacture.
 For example, by the mid-17th century, only 10–13% of Javanese soldiers used firearms, and by the 1680s, 20% of Thai soldiers used firearms.
 By 1825, 50% of Burmese soldiers had firearms, and as late as 1858, only 15% of the Vietnamese soldiers summoned to fight the Cochinchina campaign had firearms.
-By the 1840s, only 30–40% of Chinese soldiers had firearms (all matchlocks), the rest being armed with spears, swords, and bows.
+By the 1840s, only 30–40% of Chinese soldiers had firearms (all matchlocks), the rest being armed with polearms, swords, and bows.